JamesMicahClarke/Game-Development-Portfolio/README.md

 # Game-Development Portfolio
-Everything in this repo is a represemtation of the work I've done as a Game Developer.
+Everything in this repository is a represemtation of the work I've done as a Game Developer.

 Team Projects:

     -Unseen: First acedemic team project.
 Completed in 3 months with 5 developers.

     -Big Greasy: Second acedemic team project.
 Completed in 4 months with 6 developers.

 Solo Projects:
 -Scripts Added: